 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Budapest, Hungary is an affordable destination.
-However, as we started our research into what to see and do on a Budapest city break, we quickly realized how easily a budget Budapest trip could go bust.
-Almost every tourist attraction charges an entry fee – some upwards of nearly $20 USD.
-We set our daily Budapest budget at $75 total per day for our 2 week stay, so we had to get a little creative to discover Things To Do In Budapest On A Budget.
+Almost every tourist attraction charges an entry fee – some upwards of $20 USD.
+We set our daily Budapest budget at $100 USD total per day for our 2 week stay, so we had to get a little creative to discover the Best Things To Do in Budapest and stay on budget!

-Best Things To Do In Budapest On A Budget
+Best Things To Do in Budapest (On A Budget)

 The first thing we had to do to ensure our Budapest travel budget stayed intact was cross off a few of the pricey activities.
-Paying $23 each to tour the Parliament Building just didn’t fit into our budget for Budapest.
-We also eliminated entrance into Matthias Church ($6) and the Great Synagogue ($15.50) – and, since we’re not museum people, we crossed all of those off our list, too.
-(However, if these are top Budapest attractions on your must-see Budapest list, we suggest considering the Budapest Card to see if it will save you money!)
-Once we whittled our list down to what we actually wanted to see and do, we researched affordable alternatives to the mainstream tourist offerings.
+Paying to tour the Parliament Building just didn’t fit into our budget for Budapest.
+We also eliminated entrance into Matthias Church and the Great Synagogue – and, since we’re not typically huge museum fans, we crossed all of those off our list, too.

 #1 See Budapest Sights On A Free Walking Tour